Error analysis of bit-flip qubits under random telegraph noise for low and high temperature measurement application

 \section{Conclusion}

-In Fig.~(\ref{fig4}), I have demonstrated a possible way to minimize error and achieve high fidelity quantum gate operations using several bounded control pulses (e.g., $\pi$, CORPSE, SCORPE, symmetric and asymmetric pulses) acting on a one qubit system in presence of random telegraph noises.
-Here I have compared the errors for the qubits driven by the pulses discussed above.
-I conclude that in the limit of vanishing noise correlation time, $\pi$ pulse can be used for the measurement of achieving high fidelity due to its small gate operation time.
-In the limit of large correlation time, two pulses, namely symmetric pulse (Fig.\ref{fig4}(a)) and CORPSE pulse (Fig.\ref{fig4}(c), were identified to achieve recovery of high fidelity.
-More precisely, symmetric pulse (see Fig.~\ref{fig4}(a)) provide large fidelity for the small energy amplitudes of noise strength which may be useful for the experiments that perform at low temperatures.
-On the other hand, CORPE pulse (see Fig.~\ref{fig4}(b,c)) provide large fidelity for the large energy amplitudes of noise strength which may be useful for the experiments that perform at high temperatures.
-Finally, in Figs.~\ref{fig5} and \ref{fig6}, I have shown that when $\pi$ pulse acts in x direction, SCORPSE pulse acts in y direction and CORPSE pulse acts in z-direction in presence of arbitrary low and high temperature measurements noise conditions, large fidelity recovery can be achieved and may consider for implementing for next generation electronic circuits design to minimize error.
-In addition, oscillations in the fidelity measurement against noise strength for large correlation time (e.g., special case for white noise) is observed which is shown in Fig.~\ref{fig7} and \ref{fig8}.
+In Figs.~(\ref{fig3}) and (\ref{fig4}) we have demonstrated a possible way to minimize error and achieve high fidelity quantum gate operations using several bounded control pulses (e.g., $\pi$, CORPSE, SCORPE, symmetric and asymmetric pulses) acting on a one qubit system in presence of random telegraph noises.
+Here we have compared the fidelities obtained from the pulses discussed above.
+We conclude that in the limit of vanishing noise correlation time, $\pi$-pulse can be used for the measurement of achieving high fidelity due to its small gate operation time.
+In the limit of large correlation time, two pulses namely symmetric pulse and CORPSE pulse were identified to achieve recovery of high fidelity.
+More precisely, symmetric pulse (see Fig.~\ref{fig3}(a)) provide large fidelity for the small energy amplitudes of noise strength which may be useful for the experiments that perform at low temperatures.
+On the other hand, CORPE pulse (see Fig.~\ref{fig3}(b,c)) provide large fidelity for the large energy amplitudes of noise strength which may be useful for the experiments that perform at high temperatures.
+Finally in Fig.~\ref{fig7}, I have shown that when $\pi$ pulse acts in x direction, CORPSE pulse acts in y direction and SCORPSE pulse acts in z-direction in presence of arbitrary low and high temperature measurements noise conditions, large fidelity recovery can be achieved and may consider for implementing in future for electronic circuits design to minimize error.